This picture was taken in June 1998 from Route 155 overlooking the Kingman Farm fields.

 The University of New Hampshire acquired the Kingman Farm in 1961, and they have consistently promoted preservation, sustainability, improvement, and recreation ever since.

 The woodlands on Kingman Farm are used extensively for educational and research purposes.
-Kingman farm is home to a number of pemrmanet Continuous Forest Inventory plots as well as a Marteloscope, a field training tool that allows forestry students to simulate stand growth and progression.
+Kingman farm is home to a number of permanent Continuous Forest Inventory plots as well as a Marteloscope, a field training tool that allows forestry students to simulate stand growth and progression.

 The primary recreational uses of the Kingman Farm are mountain biking, hiking, jogging, snowmobiling, and cross-country skiing.
 There are also periodic mountain bike race series, running and snowshoe races.